cdrummey216/whoami/whoami.md

 Lastly, a thought framework and personal credo is described in detail that aligns with the conslusions from propositional mathematics and concentrated philosophy.
 This section desribes the means and methods for identifying the ideal self, or who we _want_ to be and _how_ we want to be.
 I provide a sample of self-organization and also relate some peronsal anecdotes.

 The contents of this document ideally will flow from a (1) description of some of my life events, which prompt the question 'Who am I?' and 'What next?'
 (2) to a philosophical/metaphysical foundation for self and then (3) to a thought framework and method to reach the ideal, whatever that may be.
 The goal of this endeavor is to relate truth as I have come to understand it about the self, identity, and its place in reality.
-Each of us observes and perceives truth in reality and, therrefore, it is critically important that the self also has a method to define and understand truth.
+Each of us observes and perceives truth in reality and, therefore, it is critically important that the self also has a method to define and understand truth.
 The 'identity equations' give form to truth about the self.

 ## INDEX